Fethi Naci: Influence

 Fethi Naci is often regarded as a major figure within Turkish literary criticism.
 Initially, Naci was inspired by Georgi Plekhanov, however Naci later developed a more personal and subjective approach.
-Naci was said to have shifted his views in order to "speak directly as a person to the audience", evaluating texts through his own personal views rather than hiding behind Marxist ideological dogma.
+Naci was said to have shifted his views to "speak directly as a person to the audience", evaluating texts through his own personal views rather than hiding behind Marxist ideological dogma.
 He was known for often unapologetically and openly expressing his views, even when critiquing writers who held his former political beliefs.
-Contemporary viewers often cite Naci as an exemplar of dedication to criticism, noting that Naci left the more lucrative path of novel-writing at his career peak in order to devote himself to literary reviews.
+Contemporary viewers often cite Naci as an exemplar of dedication to criticism, noting that Naci left the more lucrative path of novel-writing at his career peak to devote himself to literary reviews.

-Reception and Awards
+Reception and awards

 Naci received multitudes of awards and was widely recognized in his lifetime.
-In 1959 he was chosen “Most Appreciated Critic of the Year” in a readers’ poll by the literary magazine Dost.
+In 1959 he was chosen "Most Appreciated Critic of the Year" in a readers’ poll by the literary magazine Dost.
 Additionally in 1991, he was honored with the Sedat Simavi Foundation Literary Award (shared with Cevdet Kudret) for his book Bir Hikâyeci: Sait Faik – Bir Romancı: Yaşar Kemal.
 In 1998, he was named an "Onur Yazarı" (Guest of Honor) at the TÜYAP Istanbul Book Fair, a high-profile recognition in Turkey's literary community.
-Naci's writing was known to be critically acclaimed, with critics stating that Naci had “given his most important works in the field of criticism”.
+Naci's writing was known to be critically acclaimed, with critics stating that Naci had "given his most important works in the field of criticism".
 His writing style was also noted to draw in readers from diverse backgrounds and made criticism accessible due to its "conversational" nature.
 Overall, Naci's reception has remained very positive.
-He is routinely cited in studies of Turkish literature and criticism, and has been described as “one of the most prominent critics of Turkish literature” in academic literature.
+He is routinely cited in studies of Turkish literature and criticism, and has been described as "one of the most prominent critics of Turkish literature" in academic literature.